Skip to content

 If these walls could talk, Sniper Tower Pt.
 II

-This ist the second of a two part series about the Sniper Tower in Mostar, Bosnia i Hercegovina.
+This is the second two-part series about the Sniper Tower in Mostar, Bosnia and Hercegovina.
 You’ll find the first series with basic information right here.

-Getting into the Sniper Tower might be quite tricky, but it’s worth it.
-From the main square turn to the left ally and follow it to the end of the building, then go around the corner and right here there should be some stone blocks enabling you to cross the wall and enter into the eerie site.
-I highly recommend to do it at daylight, first of all because you are able to enjoy the beautiful views on the upper floors, secondly and most importantly it’s supposed to be a hotspot for druggies at night and obviously there is no police here to take care of you.
+Getting into the Sniper Tower might be tricky, but it’s worth it.
+From the main square, turn to the left ally and follow it to the end of the building, then go around the corner; right here, some stone blocks should enable you to cross the wall and enter the eerie site.
+I highly recommend doing it in daylight, first of all, because you can enjoy the beautiful views on the upper floors, secondly and most importantly it’s supposed to be a hotspot for druggies at night.
+Obviously, there is no police here to take care of you.
 So be cautious and watch your steps.
-The place is especially well known for it’s graffiti art, some of the pieces can be seen below.
+The place is incredibly well-known for its graffiti art; some pieces can be seen below.

 test